Toma400/Nimfire/examples/functions.md

 ---
 # Nimfire/indev/text
 Experimental Nimfire module that allows you to render text.
+In its current state, it may be overhauled heavily to let users have more control over their input.

 Types:
   - Text : object